panoramicadev/interanetv2/replit.md

 # Sales Analytics Dashboard

 ## Overview
-"PANORAMICA" is a sales analytics dashboard for the Chilean market, providing comprehensive sales insights.
-Its purpose is to enhance sales strategies and operational efficiency through features like client and user management, detailed sales analytics, mobile responsiveness, CSV data import, KPI monitoring, trend analysis, transaction review, e-commerce integration, a CRM pipeline, product grouping, technical visit management, robust complaints and maintenance management, sales forecasting, an ETL data warehouse, and an internal notification system.
-The project aims to provide a competitive edge through data-driven decisions and operational excellence.
+"PANORAMICA" is a sales analytics dashboard for the Chilean market designed to provide comprehensive sales insights.
+Its core purpose is to enhance sales strategies and operational efficiency through advanced analytics, client and user management, mobile responsiveness, and robust operational features.
+Key capabilities include KPI monitoring, trend analysis, sales forecasting, CRM, e-commerce integration, and specialized modules for complaints, maintenance, and technical visits.
+The project aims to deliver a competitive advantage through data-driven decision-making and streamlined operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

-### Frontend
-- **Framework**: React 18 with TypeScript
-- **Routing**: Wouter
-- **State Management**: TanStack Query
-- **UI Components**: Shadcn/ui (built on Radix UI)
-- **Styling**: Tailwind CSS
-- **Charts**: Chart.js
-- **Build Tool**: Vite
-- **PWA**: Service Worker for offline capabilities

-### Backend
-- **Runtime**: Node.js with Express.js
-- **Language**: TypeScript
-- **API Design**: RESTful API
-- **Session Management**: Express sessions with PostgreSQL storage
-- **File Processing**: CSV import
-- **File Storage**: Replit Object Storage
-- **Authentication**: Passport.js Local Strategy with bcrypt, HTTP-only cookies, and CSRF protection
-- **Authorization**: Role-based access control (Admin, Supervisor, Salesperson, Técnico de Obra, Client, departmental roles) with a 3-layer security model.

-### Database
-- **Database**: PostgreSQL (Neon serverless)
-- **ORM**: Drizzle ORM
-- **Key Schemas**: Users, sales transactions, e-commerce, CRM, complaints, maintenance, marketing, expenses, ETL
-- **Migrations**: Drizzle Kit + Custom production migrations
-- **Schema Management**: ETL tables in "ventas" schema.

 ### UI/UX
 - **Branding**: Panoramica 30th-anniversary logo on login and PDFs.